 About me

-Previously, I worked at Jane Street, Amazon Web Services’s Automated Reasoning Group, Genesis Therapeutics, and Gomu.
+Previously, I worked at Jane Street, Amazon Science’s Automated Reasoning Group, Genesis Therapeutics, and Gomu.
 I’ve published research on verified code generation with LLMs and improving parallel SAT solvers, worked on molecular dynamics systems and GNN architectures, and built a collaborative online whiteboard, Loci.
 I was a medallist at the International Olympiad in Informatics in a past life on the sunny island of Singapore.

 Nowadays, I also enjoy2 breaking, juggling3, and playing the drums.
 I like learning languages4, listening to copious amounts of music, reading, hiking, and traveling.